drowqueen/wg-exercise/README.md

 I am unable to configure an ideal high-security gke cluster due to quota restraints and using free tier.
 Resource constraints are added to prometheus and cosmo router to get around the free tier quota restrictions.

+## How to deploy the apps

+See README under kubernetes folder.